How do I create accessible Word documents?

 Images which convey information need either:

-For images which do not convey information and are purely decorative, or where the same information is covered in the body text, these should be marked as decorative in image settings (Right click on the image > click on Edit Alt text > tick 'Mark as decorative').
+For images which do not convey essential information, are purely decorative, or where the same information is covered in the body text, these should be marked as decorative in image settings (Right click on the image > click on Edit Alt text > tick 'Mark as decorative').

 Avoid using images of text